Nine Phase Motor Controller

 In later revisions, the controller will implement current sensing as well as proper overcurrent protection.
 For version one however, the goal was simply three turning motors.

-picture of board layout Version 1 Layout, with the drain and source switched on the MOSFETs. picture of board Version 1 board
+Version 1 Layout, with the drain and source switched on the MOSFETs.
+Version 1 board

 The first version worked with only two hand-soldered wires, working up to ~30V.
 Above 30V, the motor controller would explode from bus rail noise.
 But, it turned brushless motors as well as doing position control on a gearmotor.
 That means it works, right?